SQUIRREL SKINNING 101

 and upper body strength instead of just your arms.
 All that remains is

-to severe the head and feet off and make a cut between the pelvic arch of
+to severe the head and feet off and make a cut between the pelvic bone of

-the squirrel and open the squirrel up from the neck to the rear and remove
+the squirrel to the neck and open the squirrel from the neck to the rear and remove

-blood from the squirrel, especially if using a shotgun like I was today.
+blood from the squirrel, especially if using a shotgun like I did today.

-The advantage of using a .22 caliber rifle and making head shots only is
+The advantage of using a .22 caliber rimfire rifle and making head shots only is

 Since "a picture is worth a thousand words", inserted is a pictorial